bellentuck/bellentuck.github.io/_posts/2018-7-1-A-Deep-Dive-into-Iterators-and-Generators-in-JavaScript.md

 ### Iterator protocol
 In the context of the iterator protocol, [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols) defines iteration as “a standard way to produce a sequence of values (either finite or infinite).”
 An object thus accords with the iterator protocol when
-(a) it knows how to access items from a collection one at a time, while (b) keeping track of its current position within that sequence.
+1. it knows how to access items from a collection one at a time, while
+2. keeping track of its current position within that sequence.
 An iterable is furthermore supposed to meet both these criteria in a particular way: An iterable must implement a `next()` method.

 #### `next()`